JazyyBlackX/innio_case_study/README.md

-# INNIO Data Engineering Case Study
+# Data Engineering Case Study

 ## Overview

-This project demonstrates a complete ETL workflow for the INNIO case study, encompassing:
+This project demonstrates a complete ETL workflow for the case study, encompassing:

 1. **Extraction** of orders and customers from the Northwind SQLite database and loading of raw region mappings.
 2. **API Integration** to fetch real‑time weather data for customer cities via OpenWeatherMap.